Wayne Wang

 Wayne Wang (王穎 (王颖, Wáng Yǐng, Wong4 Wing6); born January 12, 1949) is a Hong Kong-American film director, producer, and screenwriter.
 Considered a pioneer of Asian-American cinema, he was one of the first Chinese-American filmmakers to gain a major foothold in Hollywood.
 His films, often independently produced, deal with issues of contemporary Asian-American culture and domestic life.

 His best known works include Dim Sum: A Little Bit of Heart (1985), Eat a Bowl of Tea (1989), the Amy Tan literary adaptation The Joy Luck Club (1993), Chinese Box (1997), and A Thousand Years of Good Prayers (2007).
 Other films include the Harvey Keitel and William Hurt–starring comedy Smoke (1995), the family film Because of Winn-Dixie (2005), the romantic comedies Maid in Manhattan (2002) and Last Holiday (2006), and the controversial erotic drama The Center of the World (2001).

 He is the recipient of numerous accolades, including a Bodil Award, a Silver Bear, two Golden Shells, with BAFTA Award, Sundance Grand Jury, Golden Lion, and César Award nominations.

 Early life

 Wang was born and raised in Hong Kong, and named after his father's favorite movie star, John Wayne.
-When he was 17, his parents arranged for him to move to the United States to study, to prepare for medical school.
+In the wake of the ongoing riots in Hong Kong, when he was 17, his parents arranged for him to move to the United States to study and prepare for medical school by going to Los Altos, California, where he went to Foothill College.
 Wang, however, soon put this plan aside when his "eyes were completely opened" by new experience.
-He turned to the arts, studying film and television at California College of Arts and Crafts in Oakland.
+He turned to the arts, studying film and television at the California College of Arts and Crafts in Oakland.

 After graduating from film school, Wang returned to Hong Kong and briefly worked on a popular soap opera at RTHK before being fired and returning to the United States.
-While in San Francisco, he taught English to new immigrants in Chinatown.
+While in San Francisco, he supported himself by teaching English to new immigrants in Chinatown.
+The unique group of people he met teaching would inspire many elements of his film Chan Is Missing.